HumanSignal/label-studio-ml-backend/label_studio_ml/examples/nemo_asr/README.md

 or any other labeling interface that combines `<Audio>` and `<TextArea>` elements.

-> Warning: only use audio files hosted in public URLs, as the ML backend will download them to process.
+> Warning: if you use files hosted in Label Studio (e.g. audio files directly uploaded via import dialog), you should provide `LABEL_STUDIO_URL` and `LABEL_STUDIO_API_KEY` environment variable to the ML backend.

 ## Running with Docker (Recommended)